This document provides information on how to use the Stackdriver Logs Viewer to review logs.

 source_context.jsonfile at the root of the application.

-If you publish the solution via the Google Cloud Tools for Visual Studio extension, the extension automatically generates and deploys the file.
+If you publish the solution via Cloud Tools for Visual Studio, the extension automatically generates and deploys the file.
 Or you can generate the file yourself following the generate the source context file instructions.

 After you complete these steps, the log entries contain a sourceLocation field with File and Line information.
 The optional Function line can contain the assembly name, version, or function name.